Steve McCarthy returns for his eighth season at Denison in 2019 and his first since being promoted to Associate Head Coach.

 McCarthy came to Denison after serving as a graduate assistant at Southern Polytechnic State University for one season.
 During his tenure at SPSU, the Hornets captured the 2011 Southern States Athletic Conference Tournament title and advanced to the quarterfinals of the NAIA National Tournament.
 The Hornets finished with a 17-3-2 record and ranked sixth in the nation.

-In 2015, McCarthy earned a Master's Degree in Recreation and Sport Sciences with a Concentration in Soccer Coaching from Ohio University.
+In 2015, McCarthy earned a master's degree in recreation and sports sciences with a concentration in soccer coaching from Ohio University.